Website Manager

 ● Batter

 ○ The batter has the option to continue batting after being hit by one pitch.
-The umpire and coach of the hit batter shall immediately consult on this.
+The umpire will make a

 ○ If the batter is hit a 2nd time in the same at-bat they must take their base.

-○ Being hit by a pitch will count even if the ball hits the ground at any point before making contact with the batter
+○ Hit by a pitch counts even if the ball hits the ground at any point before making contact with the

 Trips to the Mound